Black Angels (Crumb): Reception

-Uta Schwiemann writing for Teldec has stated about the composition that, "Crumb deeply venerates the Spanish writer García Lorca and has set many of his texts to music.
+Uta Schwiemann, writing for Teldec, has stated about the composition:"Crumb deeply venerates the Spanish writer García Lorca and has set many of his texts to music.
 The spiritual aspect of his music is particularly striking.
 His close identification with music of earlier periods is especially pronounced in his latest works, in which he reverts to traditional forms.
 In this process musical quotations, modified by Crumb's specific style, have a particular significance.
 Among the quotations in Black Angels is the theme of the second movement of Schubert's 'Death and the Maiden" Quartet, to which he gives an entirely new character.
 The absence of the third makes it reminiscent of a mediaeval sequence.
 Combined with an acoustically contrived impression of distance, this passage acquires an ethereal quality, with the redemption chorale referred to above fading away into nothingness.
 Total desolation comes to the fore, reinforced by a reminiscence of the "Night of the Electric Insects" on the first violin."

 Popular culture

-A recording of Black Angels by the New York String Quartet (CRI) is mentioned by David Bowie as among his 25 favorite records.
-The Kronos Quartet, which specializes in new music, was originally formed in 1973 after violinist David Harrington heard "Black Angels" over the radio.
+A recording of Black Angels by the New York String Quartet (CRI) was mentioned by David Bowie as among his 25 favorite records in 2003.
+The Kronos Quartet was originally formed in 1973 after violinist David Harrington heard "Black Angels" over the radio.
 He thought Crumb's piece was "something wild, something scary" and "absolutely the right music to play".
 It was among the first compositions Kronos performed on stage.
-The Kronos Quartet eventually recorded the work on their 1990 album Black Angels as their eleventh CD release.
+The Kronos Quartet eventually recorded the work on their 1990 album Black Angels.
 "Threnody I: Night of the Electric Insects" is featured on the soundtrack of The Exorcist, and "III.
 Return – God-music" is heard in the television series Cosmos: A Personal Voyage on the third episode of the series titled "The Harmony of the Worlds".